Pat Cummins: Australia vice-captaincy

-Australian captaincy
+Australian Captaincy

-On 26 November 2021, Cummins was announced as the 47th captain of the Australian Test cricket team following the resignation of Tim Paine.
+On 26 November 2021 Cummins was announced as the 47th captain of the Australian Test cricket team following the resignation of Tim Paine.
 Steve Smith was announced as his vice-captain, marking Smith's return to a leadership position after the 2018 ball-tampering scandal.
 Cummins was the first fast bowler to take on the role of full-time Australian captain in history.
-He took seven wickets in his first test as captain during the first match of the 2021–22 Ashes series, including a five wicket haul in the first innings, a first for an Australian seam bowling captain.
-Despite being absent from the 2nd test of the series after being a close contact of a COVID-19 case at a Adelaide restaurant, Cummins was the leading wicket-taker for the third consecutive Ashes series, with 21 wickets in 4 matches.
+He took seven wickets in his first Test as captain during the first match of the 2021–22 Ashes series, including a five wicket haul in the first innings, a first for an Australian seam bowling captain.
+Despite being absent from the 2nd Test of the series after being a close contact of a COVID-19 case at an Adelaide restaurant, Cummins was the leading wicket-taker for the third consecutive Ashes series, with 21 wickets in 4 matches.
 Under his captaincy, Australia defeated England 4–0.

-Under the captaincy of Pat Cummins, Australia toured Pakistan after 24 years since their last visit in 1998.
-Cummins was a leading wicket taker in the inaugural Benaud-Qadir Trophy series along with Nathan Lyon.
-He picked 12 wickets across three Test matches with a 22.50 bowling average.
+Under the captaincy of Cummins, Australia toured Pakistan, 24 years since their previous visit in 1998.
+Cummins was a leading wicket-taker in the inaugural Benaud–Qadir Trophy series along with Nathan Lyon.
+He took 12 wickets across three Test matches with a 22.50 bowling average.
 Cummins took his seventh 5-wicket haul in the first innings of the third Test match in Lahore and 3 wickets in the second innings, which helped Australia to go on and win the series 1–0 in Pakistan.